unina-sfere/adass/README.md

 ```

 Then, we apply the EAASS algorithm through the `adass.fr_eaass` function
-to identify the optimal combination of tuning paramters.
+to identify the optimal combination of tuning parameters.

 ``` r
 mod_adass_eaass<-adass.fr_eaass(Y_fd,X_fd,basis_s,basis_t,